picosh/official-blog/rfc-rss.md

 to install an RSS reader like newboat.
 No need to sync a config file across multiple apps.
 Just SSH into our app and read some content.
-Furthermore, many of the readers do not provide an rss-to-email feature and most rss-to-email services do not provide readers.
+Furthermore, many of the readers do not provide an rss-to-email feature and most rss-to-email services do not provide readers so there's an interesting opportunity here to capture both audiences.

 The other nice thing about an RSS reader apps is that it ties into our other services that leverage RSS as well.
-We have seen two major downsides to not recording email addresses for our services:

-- Users **must** subscribe to our RSS feed to receive updates
-- Lost private key and need to recover account
+It's hard to let users know of new features when they aren't notified about them.
+It would be nice to have a generic way for users to subscribe to us as well as other content they enjoy.

-By providing a service that emails users of our services, it would hopefully improve communication.
+By providing a service that emails users of our services, it would hopefully improve our communication with our users.

-I also think a web version could be pretty great.
+I also think a web version could be interesting.
 Anyone could navigate to any user's feed collection and read its content.
 This would also provide mobile support for users since they can just navigate to our website.
 The only issue is we might have to deal with content security policy and ensuring we could